Paige Nick: Early life

-Paige Rachael Nick grew up in Cape Town, South Africa.
-She was a Rotary Exchange Student in Dickinson, North Dakota in 1992 where she graduated from Dickinson High School and attended Dickinson State University.
+Paige Rachael Nick (born 1974) grew up and was schooled in Cape Town, South Africa at Camps Bay High School.
+After matriculating in 1991 she was a Rotary Exchange Student in Dickinson, North Dakota in 1992 where she graduated from Dickinson High School and attended Dickinson State University.
 In January 1993 she studied copywriting and marketing at AAA School of Advertising.
-In December 1993, she joined TBWA Hunt Lascaris Cape Town for a student holiday job.
-She was hired there as a junior copywriter in January 1994.
+In December 1993, she joined TBWA Hunt Lascaris Cape Town for a student holiday job and was hired as a junior copywriter in January 1994.

 Career

 Books

-Nick's first book, A Million Miles from Normal, published in May 2010 and her second novel, This Way Up, was published in May 2011, both by Penguin Books South Africa.
+Nick's first novel, A Million Miles from Normal, published in May 2010 and her second novel, This Way Up, was published in May 2011, both by Penguin Books South Africa.

-In 2013 she joined up with Sarah Lotz and Helen Moffett, to co-author a series of Choose Your Own Adventure erotic novels, including, A Girl Walks into a Bar, A Girl Walks into a Wedding and Girl Walks into a Blind Date, which were sold in 21 countries around the world.
-They were published by Little, Brown (UK) and Harper Collins USA and Jonathan Ball Publishers in South Africa.
+In 2013 she joined up with Sarah Lotz and Helen Moffett, to co-author a series of Choose Your Own Adventure erotic novels, including, A Girl Walks into a Bar, A Girl Walks into a Wedding and A Girl Walks into a Blind Date, which were sold in 24 countries around the world, represented by A.M.
+Heath UK.
+They were published by Little, Brown (UK) and Harper Collins USA and Jonathan Ball Publishers in South Africa among others.

 In April 2015 Nick's Pens Behaving Badly was published by Kwela Books South Africa.
 It is a compilation of her Sunday Times columns and the crazy letters they inspired.

+In 2015, Nick launched Death By Carbs (Bookstorm), a banting spoof, where she murdered then dieting icon Tim Noakes on the first page.
+The book was runner up in the 2016 Nielsen Booksellers' Choice Awards.

+In May 2016, Nick launched comedy novel Dutch Courage with Penguin Random House in South Africa and in the UK where it was called The Wrong Knickers for a Wednesday, published by HarperCollins UK.

+And in 2017 Unpresidented (Bookstorm) was launched, a political spoof skewering then president of South Africa, Jacob Zuma.

+In 2025 Book People came out with Pan Macmillan South Africa, based on her real life online book club, The Good Book Appreciation Society.

 Column

-From October 2011 to February 2015 Nick wrote a weekly column on sex, dating, and romance, and other crazy shenanigans, for the Sunday Times newspaper.
-In February 2015, her column went from being a weekly column, to a monthly column.
+From October 2011 to February 2015 Nick wrote a weekly column on sex, dating, and romance, and other crazy shenanigans, for the Sunday Times newspaper in South Africa.

 Advertising

-For more than twenty years, Nick has worked in various ad agencies on a number of local and international brands, including BMW, Levi’s Jeans, Nashua, Cosmopolitan Magazine, Allan Gray, kulula, Sanlam and Santam.
+For more than thirty years, Nick has worked in various ad agencies around the world on many global brands.

-Nick has won numerous local and international awards including Loeries, and two Loerie Grand Prix, awards at Cannes, The Art Director’s Club of New York, Clios, and recognition at D&D.
+Nick has won numerous advertising awards including Loeries, two Loerie Grand Prix, multiple awards at the Cannes Lions International Advertising Festival held annually in France, The Art Director's Club of New York, Clios, and recognition at one of the world's most prestigious advertising awards, D&AD.

+In 2013 Nick left full-time agency life together with her long-time Art Director Karin Barry-McCormack to go freelance as a high-concept creative team working with agencies and clients from New York City to Canada, Singapore, London, Australia, Joburg and Cape Town.